Pamela Conti: As a player

+As a manager

 Conti was hired as an under-16 coach by Atlético Madrid in summer 2018.
 In October 2019 she was appointed head coach of the Venezuela women's national football team.
 She aimed to guide the team to its first ever FIFA Women's World Cup qualification.
+She also coached the Venezuela women's national U20 team in that period and lead the team at the 2022 South American Under-20 Women's Football Championship and the 2024 FIFA U-20 Women's World Cup.

+In 2026, All India Football Federation (AIFF) appointed Conti as the head coach of the India women's national U17 team, before the 2026 AFC U-17 Women's Asian Cup which is also the qualifier tournament for the 2026 FIFA U-17 Women's World Cup for nations in the Asian Football Confederation (AFC).

 National team

 On 2 October 2010, she scored against Ukraine for the FIFA Women's World Cup qualification at the Stadion Yuri Gagarin in Chernihiv.

 Personal life

 Conti's father Francesco Conti was a footballer for Palermo and died in 2018.
 Her brothers Vincenzo and Daniele were also professional footballers who developed in the youth system at Palermo.